 Palo Santo is wildcrafted and ethically harvested with sustainable practices, coming solely from naturally fallen trees.
 The essential oil can also only be extracted from dead trees and fallen branches using “Vapor Distillation” without the use of dangerous chemicals or solvents.
 It’s also a wonderful non-toxic alternative to insect repellants.

 Use a candle, match or lighter to ignite your stick of Palo Santo.
 Hold at about a 45 degree angle pointing the tip down toward the flame.
-Allow it to burn for about 30 seconds to 1 minute and then blow out.
+Allow it to burn for about 30 seconds to 1 minute and extinguish the flame by gently waggling the burning piece of wood.
 Move about your workspace, home, car, bathroom or anywhere you would like to clear the energy.
 It’s good to travel with and I keep some in my doula bag for attending births.
 When finished, place the stick in a fire proof bowl of metal, glass or clay.
 The one pictured above is a vintage Edith Heath ceramic ashtray.
 The glow will end on its own unless you blow on the ember which will keep the smoke going.
 Unlike conventional incense which burns completely after lighting, Palo Santo may be relit many times.

 This information should not be used as a substitute for seeking the guidance of a health care provider.
 Always use caution when working with fire and never leave your smudge stick unattended.
 Photo by Love, Adorned.